godot-rust/book/src/recipes/engine-singleton.md

             // Here, we manually retrieve our singleton(s) that we've registered,
             // so we can unregister them and free them from memory - unregistering
-            // singletons isn't hanled automaticlly by the library. if let Some(my_singleton) = engine.get_singleton(singleton_name) {
+            // singletons isn't handled automatically by the library. if let Some(my_singleton) = engine.get_singleton(singleton_name) {
                 // Unregistering from Godot, and freeing from memory is required
                 // to avoid memory leaks, warnings, and hot reloading problems.